BrendanO123/csc215/assembler/README.md

+# What is This
+This is an assembler for the Altair8800 that I made during my time in the DE CSC215 class at NOVA.
+It handles the complete instruction set of the Altair8800, as well as comments and custom assembler level pseudo-instructions.
+The asembler takes in the program as a text file and returns both a `.bin` binary file, which can be loaded into the Altair8800 simulator, and a `.txt` file containing the octal version of the machine code for loading into the physical computer.

 ## How the Assembly Language Works
 The assembler breaks up your assembly code into each line, and each line must result in either no machine code added or a valid instruction that fits evenly into a number of bytes.
 To do this, the assembler breaks each line down again into tokens separated by whitespace.